Why would you conditionally render something?

 by using the conditional ternary operator.
 The ternary operator is a shorthand syntax for writing

-statements, it's also the only JavaScript operator that takes three
+if/else statements, it's also the only JavaScript operator that takes three

 operands.
-Let's convert a traditional if/else
+Let's convert a traditional if/else statement to a ternary

 expression: